Top

 Sevilla, around the cathedral area

-Not only to see it’s historical buildings, but to experience its culture, in the form of Sevillanas and Flamenco music (which we didn’t experience first hand) or food & drinks.
+Sevilla is well worth a visit!
+Not only to see its historical buildings, but also to experience its culture, in the form of Sevillanas and Flamenco music (which we didn’t get to experience live this time) or food & drinks.

-You can tell that people in Andalucia are happy people in general and, being Spanish, they sure like to party!
+You can tell that people in Andalucia are generally happy folks and, being Spanish, they sure like to party!
 The streets are always full of people (and they say there is a big crisis going on?
-We couldn’t tell!) and more than once we came a cross folks that would start singing and clapping out of the blue.
+We couldn’t tell!) and more than once we came across folks that would start singing and clapping out of the blue.

 Next stop: Madrid!